 Working with a host of partners, including Hull City Council, which successfully bid to secure the title in 2013, season four features events and activities across the city to entertain, challenge and bring people together, cementing Hull's reputation as a cultural destination, with a profile that is growing nationally and internationally.

 Tell the World builds on the city's strong literary heritage with an unprecedented number of nationally renowned as well as local writers, poets and spoken word artists coming together for a variety of events to suit all tastes and ages.
-Contains Strong Language, produced by the BBC alongside Hull's own Wrecking Ball Press and the annual Humber Mouth festival, plus many other partners, straddles the Freedom and Tell the World seasons.
+This new commissioned festival, Contains Strong Language, produced by the BBC alongside Hull's own Wrecking Ball Press and the annual Humber Mouth festival that is celebrating 25 years, plus many other partners, straddles the Freedom and Tell the World seasons.

 Running alongside this exciting new event is Out of the Word, a month-long showcase of top writers, poets, playwrights, artists and musicians from across the UK, being presented by Hull 2017 Principal Partner, The East Riding of Yorkshire Council.
 In November Hull Noir will celebrate the best of British and international crime fiction and also host the prestigious Iceland Noir from Reykjavik.